MacaPecha/devsite-docs/guides/manage-account/reports/released-money/introduction.en.md

 Once available, it will be in your report tray and you can always download it two ways:

 * From the download link we’ll email you.
-* From your Mercado Pago account, go to *Reports* and select the Release report option.
+* From your Mercado Libre account, go to *Reports* and select the Release report option.

 ### Report Values